leoliaolei/locs_/README.md

-lons: Leo's Opinionated NodeJs Scaffolding
+Leo's Opinionated Code Snippets

-locs: Leo's Opinionated Code Snippets - 20160613
+A collection for personal code snippets, not intended for public reuse.

-browser: used for browser
+- browser: used for browser
-nodejs: used for nodejs application
+- nodejs: used for nodejs application